beaumanvienna/jarvis/JC_Workflow_Specification.md

 Semantics:

-- The runtime MUST ensure that the source task has completed and produced the referenced output before starting the target task.
+- The runtime MUST ensure that the source task has completed (or was skipped as up to date) and produced the referenced output before starting the target task.
 - For `per_item` tasks, dataflow can create fan-out: one `load_xls` task to many `summarize_section` tasks.

 If `dataflow` is omitted, tasks may rely purely on the workflow state (context) or external files.